Bacon Jam

 • Sandwiches – It’s so good on all types of sandwiches, especially on turkey or roast beef sandwiches.
 Also tastes delicious on grilled cheese, an egg sandwich

-• Salads – Green salads or as a veggie spread.
+• Salads – Kick up the flavor of your green salad, or use as a veggie spread.

-• Charcuterie board – As a spread on charcuterie boards with crackers and cream cheese.
+• Charcuterie board – Include as a spread on charcuterie boards with crackers and cream cheese.

-• Apple cider – You can also substitute about ⅛ cup apple cider vinegar for the balsamic.
+• Apple cider – You can substitute about ⅛ cup apple cider vinegar for the balsamic.

 • Black pepper – Add extra black pepper to taste.